New analysis challenges conventional wisdom about combining anonymity tools

 Scenario A: Using Tor Without VPN

 You connect to a Tor bridge to avoid detection.
-Your ISP doesn't recognize it as Tor traffic, so you successfully browse anonymously.
-Six months later, that bridge's IP address becomes publicly known (as most eventually do).
-Your ISP reviews historical logs and sees you connected to a now-identified Tor bridge.
-You have no plausible explanation for why you'd connect to a Tor bridge besides using Tor.
+Your ISP doesn't recognize it as Tor traffic, so you're successfully browsing anonymously.
+But here's the problem - six months later, that bridge's IP address becomes publicly known.
+And honestly, most of them eventually do.
+Now your ISP can review their historical logs and see that you connected to what's now an identified Tor bridge.
+The tricky part?
+You don't really have a plausible explanation for why you'd connect to a Tor bridge other than, well, actually using Tor.

 Scenario B: Using Tor With VPN